By Rosemary Fernandez and Sabrina Sucato

 As far as art forms go, carving in stone was not one of the more popular mediums at the end of the 20th century; but that never stopped Bradford Graves.
-Now, Valley residents can spend the day outdoors exploring more than 200 of his mostly limestone works at the Bradford Graves Sculpture Park in Kerhonkson.
+Now, Valley residents can spend the day outdoors exploring his mostly limestone works at the Bradford Graves Sculpture Park in Kerhonkson.

 Originally from Texas, Graves moved to New York when he was 19, “thinking he was going to be a painter and soon discovered that he was a sculptor,” says his widow, Verna Gillis.
 “He was deeply influenced by geological references and the physical aspects of land.
 His favorite place in the whole world was the Southwest because of the extraordinary stone formations there.
 I consider him to be a very American sculptor, but he was also drawn to what he considered stone cultures where stones figured prominently, for example in Japan or the U.K.”

 To honor her husband of 34 years (Graves died in 1998 at age 58), Gillis moved most of his works from his studio to their six-acre Kerhonkson property and arranged them so that visitors can have “intimate and direct contact with the work,” she says.
-The park, which opened in 2010, has a policy of “please touch.”
+The park opened in 2010.

 The park is family-friendly and free to guests, although visits are by appointment only.
 Some of the sculptures are also for sale.
 Gillis says that the response has been very positive.
 “Very often people will send us photographs of themselves in front of the sculptures,” she says.
 And — with a nod to Opus 40, which is 30 or so miles up the road — “Ulster County has two significant sculpture parks.”